 02-night-photography-techniques

-Using a constant LED light, like the Westcott Ice Light for example. is another alternative for illuminating your subjects when photographing in the night.
-While an OCF with an umbrella produces more of a diffused light, a constant light is a bit more portable and still gives you a smooth transition from light to shadow.
-The only issue with using an LED light is that it might not illuminate enough of the body, making it harder to get full body images.
+Using a constant LED light, like the Westcott Ice Light for example, is another alternative for illuminating your subjects when photographing in the night.
+While an OCF with an umbrella or softbox produces more of a diffused light, a constant light is a bit more portable and still gives you a smooth transition from light to shadow.
+The main issue with using an LED light is that it might not illuminate enough of the body, making it harder to get full body images.
 You also might face the issue of not having a strong enough source of light compared to an OCF where you can adjust the power.

-Idea 3: Whip Pan
+Idea 3: The Whip Pan

 01-night-photography-tips

-The best part about shooting in the city is having plenty of ambient light available, especially in the dark.
+The best part about shooting night photography in the city is having plenty of ambient light available, especially in the dark.
 Using city lights as your backdrop, there are a plethora of possibilities to be created in-camera that are sure to wow your clients.
-This is one of our favorite night photography ideas on the list.
-Look for an area where city lights are visible, preferably closer to your subjects than further to increase the emphasis of the effect.

-1. Set your camera on a tripod and slow your shutter to around 1/2 second.
+• Set your camera on a tripod and slow your shutter to around 1/2 second.

-3. Set your flashes to Rear Curtain Sync to ensure that the subjects are flashed as the shutter closes.
+• Set your flashes to Rear Curtain Sync to ensure that the subjects are flashed as the shutter closes.

-4. Loosen your tripod head and press the shutter, then quickly pan in one direction to capture streaks of light.
+• Loosen your tripod head and press the shutter, then quickly pan in one direction to capture streaks of light.

 Tip 4: Streaks of Light (Shutter Drag)